MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 Enable this policy to turn off all auto restart notifications.

-If you disable or do not configure this policy, the default notification behaviors will be unchanged.
+If you disable or don't configure this policy, the default notification behaviors will be unchanged.
 <!-- SetAutoRestartNotificationDisable-Description-End -->

 <!-- SetAutoRestartNotificationDisable-Editable-Begin -->